Traditional funeral services are the most common ways families say goodbye to loved ones.

 The traditional funeral service with visitation remains the funeral service most selected by families.
 As the name suggests, there are typical components that most traditional funerals have in common (the visitation and a funeral service).
 It is not uncommon, however, to have these services tailored to the particular tastes, traditions or religious beliefs of the family.

 Sometimes called the wake, viewing, reception or calling hours, the visitation is a time for family and friends to support one another in their time of sorrow.
-The visitation most often occurs at one of our funeral homes in Lancaster, Lititz or Millersville, PA, as we can accommodate both small intimate groups and large gatherings of family and friends.
+The visitation most often occurs at one of our funeral homes in Lancaster, Lititz, Millersville, PA or Manheim Township, as we can accommodate both small intimate groups and large gatherings of family and friends.

 If desired, the deceased can be present in an open or closed casket, giving visitors an opportunity to acknowledge the reality of death and to say goodbye.
 In keeping with some family or religious traditions, the Charles F. Snyder Funeral Home & Crematory can also make arrangements to host a visitation in a family member’s home or another location.